vooop-binary/gum/README.md

 format(name);
 ```

 this example is what I hope the final project will be like.

+# TODO

++ implement a visitor
++ implement a better parser
++ implement math